demodeveloperlab/innerknowing/content/_index.md

         Alignment
       </p>
       <p class="mb-1 text-muted">
-        Full body sensation lives no space for a doubt.
-Aligning our timelines, beliefs, values, relationships into a guide for our life.
+        Full-body sensation leaves no room for doubt.
+Aligning my timelines, beliefs, values, and relationships into a guide for my life.
       </p>
     </div>
   </div>